Read in this page:

 In 1870, Harrison Weir, father of the Cat Fancy conceived the idea to hold a Cat Contest.
 Arrangements were settled and in 1871 the first official cat show was held in Chrystal Palace.
 The Best in Show prize was awarded to a 14 years old female blue tabby British Shorthair, owned by Mr. Weir himself.

 World War I brought a dramatic slowdown to the cat fancy in England.
-By its end, the interest in pedigreed cats was regained, but breeders had difficult time finding worthy registered British Shorthair cats to work with.
+By its end, the interest in pedigreed British cats was regained, but breeders had difficult time finding worthy registered British Shorthair cats to work with.
 They therefore began to out-cross them with Persian cats.
 However, since the British Shorthair was an established breed, the Council of the Cat Fancy objected and ruled that these hybrids could not be registered or shown as British Shorthair cats.
 It took three generations of breeding for these cats to regain the official breed standards and be eligible for registration as British Shorthair cats.

 During World War II the breeds drama repeated and it wasn't until 1980 that the Cat Fanciers Association granted the British Shorthair Championship status and its popularity started regaining ground.

-British Shorthair personality
+British cat personality

-Brits can be quite shy to begin with, but when they become more familiar with their surroundings they are extremely loyal pets.
+British short hair can be quite shy to begin with, but when they become more familiar with their surroundings they are extremely loyal pets.
 Many cats of other breeds tend to bond with just one person in a family rather than everyone, but British Shorthair cats show their affection to the whole household.

-British Shorthair breed standards
+British cat breed standards

-Their eyes are large, round and wide opened set also wide apart.
+The eyes are large, round and wide opened set also wide apart.
 The recognized eye colors are copper or deep orange, blue, odd eyed and green or blue-green, however green is preferred.

-Their tail is short and thick, with a slightly rounded tip and their coat is short and dense, with a good undercoat and fine texture.The recognized coat colors and patterns are the following:
+The tail is short and thick, with a slightly rounded tip and their coat is short and dense, with a good undercoat and fine texture.The recognized coat colors and patterns are the following:

 · White